edgecase/library.edgecase.com/README.md

 my-great-article.haml | mdown | textile

+## Required Meta Data

-Required meta data at the top of your document:
+At the top of your document:

 Title: My Great Article
 Date: 18 May 2012
 Author: Your name